Washington’s Deception Is Aimed at Russia, Vladimir Putin

 Bug Out While You Still Can!
 Learn More…

 According to the RT report, Tillerson said that Washington’s plan is to defeat ISIS, not to bring regime change to Syria.
 It is up to the Syrian people, Tillerson reportedly said, to choose their own president.
-Tillerson said on CBS that “We’ve seen what violent regime change looks like in Libya and the kind of chaos that can be unleashed and indeed the kind of misery that it enacts on its own people,” he said on CBS.
+“We’ve seen what violent regime change looks like in Libya and the kind of chaos that can be unleashed and indeed the kind of misery that it enacts on its own people,” he said on CBS.
 “I think we have to learn the lessons of the past,” he emphasized on ABC, adding, “Any time you go on and have a violent change at the top, it is very difficult to create the conditions for stability longer term.”

 If the report is correct, it could either be good news or another Washington deception in advance of Tillerson’s visit to Moscow, the purpose of which will be to bring the Russian government into Washington’s orbit and an agreement to replace Assad with an American vassal.